lennartseizer/lennartseizer.github.io/_pages/about.md

 Psychology ~ Biology ~ Data Science

 I am interested in solving challenging problems at the intersection of psychology and biology using intensive longitudinal data and time-series analysis to explore
-- dynamic characteristics and time-variance of biopsychological variables and their covariance structures
+- dynamic characteristics and time-variance of biopsychological variables and their covariance structures [[1](https://doi.org/10.1016/j.bbi.2024.04.004),[2](https://doi.org/10.1371/journal.pone.0290032)]
-- between- and within-person differences in psychoneuroimmunology and what may drive such heterogeneity
+- between- and within-person variation and what may drive such heterogeneity [[3](https://doi.org/10.1111/psyp.14577)]
-- classification and forecasting tasks in psychiatry using time-series analysis
+- classification and forecasting tasks in psychiatry using time-series analysis [[4](https://doi.org/10.1016/j.invent.2024.100733)]
-- conceptual and methodological improvement of ambulatory assessment approaches
+- conceptual and methodological improvement of ambulatory assessment approaches [[5](https://doi.org/10.1016/j.bbi.2024.04.039)]